NadyaEvdokimova/blog_flask/README.md

 # blog_flask
-This is blog created with Flask
+This is blog created with Flask, Flask-Bootstrap, SQLAlchemy